KindlyRemember/gentlystayingput/README.md

 # gentlystayingput
-read the readme # WeExist
-while our work is tough, we are strongly stayingput wit gent
+read the readme for existence,/ while our work is tough, we are strongly stayingput wit gent